To Rome with love: Off the beaten path

 Experience the perfect geometry of the Pantheon

-Though I'd been to Rome twice before, I'd never actually gone inside the Pantheon, just admired the magnificent exterior.
-This time we decided to take a look.
 Built under Emperor Hadrian in the 2nd Century AD, the building now holds the tombs of the artist Raphael and Kings Umberto I and Vittore Emmanuele II.
-The dome is open to the sky above, something I wasn't aware of, and the glimpse of the night sky through the opening was simply beautiful.
+The dome is open to the sky above, something I wasn't aware of, and the glimpse of the night sky through the opening is simply beautiful.
 To give you a sense of the scale of the dome, the central oculus is 30ft in diameter.
-The dome still remains the largest unsupported dome in the world, which I admit completely blew my mind when you consider the scale of it.
+The dome still remains the largest unsupported dome in the world, which blows my mind when you consider its scale.
 The reason it still stands proudly without any interior reinforcements is due to its perfect geometry: the diameter of the dome is exactly the same dimension as the height from floor to ceiling - 43.3 metres to be exact.
 This allowed for the use of progressively lighter materials from the base upwards.
 What a fantastic feat of Roman engineering and architecture.
 Worth visiting for this alone.

 Address: Piazza della Rotonda

-Okay at this point I'm guessing you might be hungry, thirsty or both.
-Perfect timing as just around the corner from the Pantheon is the most perfect cup of coffee you'll ever taste.
-This is the Tazza d'Oro, a Roman institution with its elaborately gilt interior and staff dressed in black tie.
-They take their coffee very seriously here and their espresso is the best I've ever had.
-Silky smooth and flavoursome.
-On the next visit I tried the Caffè con Panna which is basically an espresso topped with a huge dollop of whipped cream.
-Every bit as good as it sounds though I did feel like I was about to have a coronary afterwards.
-I'd highly recommend.
+At this point I'm guessing you might be hungry, thirsty or both.
+Perfect timing as just around the corner from the Pantheon is the perfect cup of coffee.
+The Tazza d'Oro is a Roman institution with an elaborately gilt interior and staff dressed in black tie.
+They take their coffee very seriously here and their espresso is divine.
+On another occasion I try the Caffè con Panna, basically an espresso topped with a huge dollop of whipped cream.
+Every bit as good as it sounds though I feel like I'm about to have a coronary afterwards.

 La Tazza d’Oro, Via degli Orfani 84/86